Visiting A Newborn: Hygiene Rules To Follow

-There are certain guidelines we need to follow when paying a visit to a newborn.
-Read to know more...
+Apart from the visiting rules the hospital may have in place, there are certain hygiene and etiquette guidelines we need to follow when paying a visit to a newborn.
+Read to know more.

 The best time to say hello to the bundle of joy is when the baby comes home.
 This gives the parents time to adjust, bond with the baby and settle into their new roles.
 While in hospital, it is a good time for the new parents to learn how to take care of the baby from the hospital staff.

-If you must visit the hospital, inform the parents about the visit.
+If you wish to visit the newborn in hospital, inform the parents about the visit.
 Try to keep your visit short.
 Sitting for long hours and talking loudly is not permissible around the newborn.
 Also, adhere to the visiting hours.

-Except for elder siblings, it is best not to take children to visit a newborn.
-Even siblings should be allowed to visit only once or twice.
+Except for older siblings, it is best not to take children to visit a newborn.
+Even siblings should be allowed to visit the baby in hospital only once or twice.
 Children can carry infection-causing germs and they can pass it on to the newborn.
 Since the newborn's immunity is still developing, she can be at risk of infection.
-Children may also make a lot of noise, disturbing the newborn and the mother, or fondle the newborn and wake her up.
+Children may also make a lot of noise, disturb the newborn and the mother, or fondle the newborn and wake her up.
 The new parents might like to have a quiet environment around the baby during the first days after birth.